 This solution may be the most straightforward fix, and it’s always a good idea to try it first.

 You won’t need any software for this super quick method.
-While this method won’t necessarily restore your printer to its factory settings, it could provide the solution to your issue.
+While this method won’t necessarily restore your printer to its factory settings, it could solve your issue.

 Here are the steps:

-- Remove its power cable from the power source, ensuring that your printer is completely disconnected.
+2. Remove its power cable from the power source, ensuring your printer is completely disconnected.

 This quick-fix may well have resolved your issue.
 But if it hasn’t, try one of the other methods listed below.